Self-Hosted Deployment

 Scaling Multiple Instances

-With distributed adapters configured, you can scale to multiple instances:
+With Redis configured, you can scale to multiple instances:

-All instances share the same state, events, and streams through Redis and RabbitMQ.
+All instances share the same state, events, and streams through Redis.
+Put a load balancer in front and requests get distributed across all instances.

-Without distributed adapters, each Motia instance has isolated state and events.
-Use Redis/RabbitMQ adapters for multi-instance deployments.
+Without Redis configuration, each Motia instance has isolated state and events.
+Configure Redis for multi-instance deployments.

 Resources